i. Traders claim that the broker and the market are conspiring against them by hunting stop loss.

 ii.
 Liquidity grab is what actually happens in the market.

 iii.
-No point blaming market for failing to place stop loss properly.
+No point blaming the market for failing to place stop loss properly.

 What is a stop loss?